TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomDataProcessing.rst

    The custom data processor described here was intended to be kept as a simple example.
 It can therefore only work with comma separated values, not a m-n relationship as is used in the field :php:`categories` of tables like :php:`tt_content`.
-For that further logic would need to be implemented.
+For that, further logic would need to be implemented.